mesnardo/gw-dissertation-class/README.md

 2. **font**

    Times New Roman is the designated font type by GW.
-However, we prefer Palatino over Times New Roman.
-Palatino doesn't seem to be open-source nor free.
-So the class also allows URW P052 or TeX Gyre Pagella, which are the open-source equivalents to Palatino.
-The default font is P052.'
+However, we prefer STIX 2 over Times New Roman.
+So STIX 2 is the default font in this class.
+Also, STIX 2 is shipped in some modern TeX distributions, for example, the `texlive` in Linux.

+   This class also allows Palatino, URW P052 or TeX Gyre Pagella.
 To specify the font, use the package option `font`:

+   * STIX 2 (default): `\documentclass[font=STIX2]{gw-dissertation}[2021/11/19] `
    * Times New Roman: `\documentclass[font=Times]{gw-dissertation}[2021/11/19] `
-   * URW P052 (default): `\documentclass[font=P052]{gw-dissertation}[2021/11/19] `
+   * URW P052: `\documentclass[font=P052]{gw-dissertation}[2021/11/19] `
    * TeX Gyre Pagella: `\documentclass[font=Pagella]{gw-dissertation}[2021/11/19] `
    * Palatino: `\documentclass[font=Palatino]{gw-dissertation}[2021/11/19] `